-GMAT - Eligibility, Exam Dates, Registration, Syllabus
+GMAT 2018 - Eligibility, Exam Dates, Registration, Syllabus

 The Graduate Management Aptitude Test (GMAT) is a computer-adaptive test that has been created by the Graduate Management Admission Council (GMAC.)
 The GMAC is a non-profit body of some of the best management schools and B-schools from across the globe.

-Basically, GMAT is a test that is used to check the suitability of students to pursue MBA/ management programs.
-By testing the various skills needed in business & management (such as problem solving, critical & logical reasoning, analytical writing etc.), the GMAT can reliably judge whether the candidate will perform well in his chosen management program.
+GMAT is a test that is used to check the suitability of students to pursue MBA/ management programs.
+By testing the various skills needed in business & management (such as problem solving, critical & logical reasoning, analytical writing etc.), the GMAT can reliably judge whether the candidate will perform well in their chosen management program.

 |Application Forms Now Available|